legiongis/cli-toolbox/docs/use_tools_create_data.md

 4. Click OK to run the process.

+Figure 5.
+Dialog box for Create New Project Folder

 This will create a new folder named by the landscape number and embedded in the preferred directory structure.
 This folder will contain a new scratch geodatabase and map document, both named with the CLI number.

 The map document and scratch geodatabase templates that are used in this process are located in the bin folder (CLI Toolbox\scripts\clitools\bin).
 If desired, modifications can be made to the map document template and they will be present in all future project folders.
 For example, one may want to have a layer of counties or an imagery basemap present in each new map document.
-Just locate the “mxd_template.mxd” in the bin folder, add the desired layers to it, and save it.
+Just locate the “mxd\_template.mxd” in the bin folder, add the desired layers to it, and save it.
 At present, the NPS boundary layer is in the map document template, as well as each of the scratch feature classes from the accompanying scratch gdb.
 (Warning: Do not remove the NPS boundary layer from the template map document.
 This will cause an error when the tool tries to zoom to the Alpha Code that has been entered.)

-**Importing Existing Spatial Data**
+#### Importing Existing Spatial Data

 **_The Import to Scratch GDB_** tool is the best way to prepare an existing dataset for inclusion in a CLI Standards geodatabase.
 Or, more generally, it’s a good way to add and populate all of the standards-compliant fields.

-  1. Open the Import to Scratch GDB tool from ArcMap or ArcCatalog
+  1. Open the **_Import to Scratch GDB_** tool from ArcMap or ArcCatalog
   2. Locate the dataset (e.g. a feature class or shapefile) to be imported to a scratch geodatabase.
 In fact, any geodatabase can work as the target; a scratch geodatabase is not required.
 3. Enter values for any fields that you’d like to batch-populate during the process.
 4. See the tool dialog help for more information on each parameter.
 5. Click OK to run the process.

 When a feature class or shapefile is imported with this tool, a copy of the dataset is made in the target geodatabase and all of the CLI standards fields are added to it, while all of its original fields and attributes are retained.
 The original dataset itself is unaltered.

-Figure 5.
-Dialog box for Create New Project Folder

 In addition to the CLI standards fields, the “fclass” field is also added.
 As explained in more detail later (see p. ???), if features are to be taken from this imported feature class to a CLI Standards geodatabase using the **_Sort Scratch to Standards_** tool, they must have a value in the “fclass” field.